NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Compute the eigen decomposition of a 3x3 marix.
 The eigen vectors are returned as the columns of Q, while the corresponding eigen values are returned in d.

-.. function:: eig3(A: mat33d, Q: mat33d, d: vec3d) -> None

-   Compute the eigen decomposition of a 3x3 marix.
-The eigen vectors are returned as the columns of Q, while the corresponding eigen values are returned in d.

 .. function:: eig3(A: matrix_t, Q: matrix_t, d: vector_t) -> None

    Compute the eigen decomposition of a 3x3 marix.
 The eigen vectors are returned as the columns of Q, while the corresponding eigen values are returned in d.